 The MapBiomas project produces, among other land use and land cover classes, annual irrigation agriculture maps in Brazil from 1985 to the present.
 The first irrigation agriculture map from MapBiomas was released on Collection 5, comprising from 2000 to 2019, with maps of center pivot irrigation, covering all Brazil, and other irrigation systems, covering only the semiarid region.
-In Collection 6, the irrigated rice class was added, and the other classes were extended to the 1985-2020 period.
+In Collection 6, the irrigation rice class was added and the other classes were extended to the 1985-2020 period.
 In Collection 7.1, in addition with the classes from the previous Collections, was added a new type of information about irrigation, the pivot dynamic.
 Pivot dynamics consists in presenting individualized characteristics of each pivot, such as number of cycles per year, dates of start and end cycles, and average daily precipitation.
-In Collection 8, the information about center pivot, other irrigation systems and pivot dynamics was reviewed, the year 2022 was added, and the spatial extent for the Pivot Dynamics was increased.
+In the Collection 8 and Collection 9, the information about center pivot, other irrigation systems and pivot dynamics were reviewed and the 2022 and 2023 years were added, respectively.
 Figure 1 presents the evolution of irrigation agriculture classes within the MapBiomas project.